geopython/diving-into-pygeoapi/workshop/docs/clients/index.md

 !!! question "OGC API in GDAL"

-  - connect to a ogc api features service (ogrinfo; ogr2ogr)
+    connect to a ogc api features service (ogrinfo; ogr2ogr)

+!!! question "OGC API in GDAL"

-  - connect to a ogc api coverages service (gdalinfo)
+    connect to a ogc api coverages service (gdalinfo)

 ## OWSLIB